Less for More: Enhanced Feedback-aligned Mixed LLMs for Molecule Caption Generation and Fine-Grained NLI Evaluation: Foundations in Alignment with RLHF

-Feedback-aligned LLMs traditionally undergo fine-tuning with RLHF, wherein human preferences serve as a reward signal in optimisation~\cite{stiennon2020learning,ouyang2022training}.
-To train a LLM with RLHF, a reinforcement learning optimisation algorithm such as PPO~\cite{schulman2017proximal} is typically deployed on offline preference data, involving commonly three steps:
+Feedback-aligned LLMs traditionally undergo fine-tuning with RLHF, where human preferences serve as a reward signal in optimisation~\cite{stiennon2020learning,ouyang2022training}.
+To train a LLM with RLHF, a reinforcement learning optimisation algorithm such as PPO~\cite{schulman2017proximal} is typically deployed on offline preference data, commonly involving three steps:

 \begin{itemize}[noitemsep,topsep=0pt,parsep=0pt,partopsep=0pt,leftmargin=*]